k-mughal/dockerized-3-tier-app/README.md

 </p>

 ## How it use:
-- Close this repo to your workspace
+- Clone this repo to your workspace

 ```
 https://github.com/k-mughal/dockerized-3-tier-app.git